Gonzei/Twitch-Osu-Bot/README.md

 - **Edit Your Information**:
   1. **Twitch Username**:
      Find the line that says `twitch_nickname = ''` and replace it with your Twitch bot’s username (inside the quotes).
+You may also use your own username to avoid creating a new account.

      Example:
      ```python
      twitch_nickname = 'gonzeiBot'
      ```

   2. **Twitch OAuth Token**:
-     Find the line that says `twitch_token = ''` and paste the OAuth token you copied earlier (inside the quotes) (you can also use your own username to avoid creating a new account).
+     Find the line that says `twitch_token = ''` and paste the OAuth token you copied earlier (inside the quotes).
      Example:
      ```python
      twitch_token = 'oauth:your_token_here'